Where is the Penn Hills Police Department located?

-If you received a traffic citation and plan to plead guilty and pay the total amount due on the citation, there are several options available to arrange payment.
+If you received a traffic citation and planned to plead guilty and pay the total amount due on the citation, there are several options available to arrange payment.
 Reading over the instructions on the back portion of the citation will explain the options available to you.

 To pay in person you will need to visit the magistrate’s office that is listed in box number 3 on your citation.
 Please do not come to the police station to pay a traffic citation.
 We do not accept payments for citations.

-To pay by mail you will need to send a check or money order to the magistrate’s office listed in box number 3 on your citation.
+To pay by mail, you will need to send a check or money order to the magistrate’s office listed in box number 3 on your citation.
 Do not mail cash.

 You may also pay a traffic citation online by visiting www.alleghenytix.com and following the directions on their site, or by calling (877) 793-7955.

 How do I pay a parking ticket that I received?

 All municipal parking tickets must be paid within five days of issuance.
 This can be done by visiting the Records Division, located inside the main entrance to the municipal building, or by mailing the ticket and payment to the municipal building.
 You must come during their normal hours of operation.